Usage & Examples

 Why F5 and F9?
 No reason.
 I’m just a creature of habit.

-Echo Chamber themes are just structs.
-They aren’t magic.
-They are a big bag of settings.
+Echo Chamber themes aren’t magic.
+They are just structs.
+Essentially big bags of settings.

 That means theme swapping is extremely straightforward: ApplyTheme().